 The extensive genealogical library of the Branch is shelved in the “Genealogy Room” on the third floor, adjacent to other similar material held by the Library.
 Access to this material is available during the open hours of the Library and Library staff are familiar with the shelved material.
 There is a non-borrow policy in place.

 The NZSG material may be identified through the Public Library Catalogue.
-Additional material is available on Friday and Sunday afternoons 2 p.m. to 4 p.m. when a NZSG volunteer is present.
-The Branch library contains an extensive collection of Scottish Memorial Inscriptions as well as many specifically genealogical resources.
-A quantity of additional material on CD and computer data base is available when NZSG volunteers are present on Friday and Sunday afternoons.
+Additional material is available on Friday and Sunday afternoons from 2 p.m. to 4 p.m. when an NZSG volunteer is present.
+The Branch Library contains an extensive collection of Scottish Memorial Inscriptions as well as many specifically genealogical resources.
+A quantity of additional material on CD and computer database is available when NZSG volunteers are present on Friday and Sunday afternoons.
 A volunteer researcher actions requests from genealogists beyond easy reach of the city.
 A small fee is charged for this service.